 - Controls 2 x volume and one tone

 - 3 way pickup selector

 - Nut width 42mm

 - Weight 7.7IBs

-- Finish Polyester Cherry Red
+- Finished in Polyester Cherry Red or White

 George Harrison recording the track Rain at Abbey Road studios 1966 playing a Burns Nu-Sonic bass which was hired from Burns for the session as George was right handed and couldn't use Pauls left handed basses.

 Read the review Burns Nu-Sonic in Bass Guitar Magazine, another review in the same magazine Missing Beatles Bass? and On The Record: Supergrass 'Richard III'